-Experts and policymakers in organizations should design the organization's strategies based on surviving in difficult conditions so that the organization achieve success can in its performance.
+Experts and policymakers in organizations should design the organization's strategies based on surviving in difficult conditions so that the organization can achieve success in performance.
 This finding is consistent with the results of studies conducted by Imhaf (2004), Watson (2004), as well as Kronios and Yeo (2010) (50, 49, 19).
 According to the results of this study, "data and system quality", "precise definition of problems and business processes", and user education and support" obtained negative D-R and considered the effects.
 These factors are superstructure components that originate from the underlying factors.